Factorizable joint shift revisited: General joint distribution shift

-The following notation and technical terms are broadly the same as the notation and terms used in textbooks on probability theory like \citet{Bauer1981ProbTheory} or \citet{klenke2013probability}.
-The notation for conditional expected values, probabilities and distributions is intended to pin down a rigorous understanding of these concepts because sometimes they are only superficially or not at all explained in the machine learning literature \citep[e.g.][]{hastie2009elements, murphy2012machine}.
+In the following, some notation and technical terms (including for conditional and unconditional expected values) are used which are broadly the same as the notation and terms used in textbooks on probability theory like Bauer~\cite{Bauer1981ProbTheory} or Klenke~\cite{klenke2013probability}.
+See Appendix~\ref{se:notation} for a selection of terms and concepts that are important for this paper.